We independently select and share the products we love—and may receive a commission if you choose to buy.

 Many people choose to use lubrication to make sex more comfortable (which is good; see item number 2 above).
 But it’s important to choose the lubrication wisely; some commonly used brands can actually make it harder to get pregnant by decreasing sperm’s ability to move into and through the reproductive tract.

 Prenatal vitamins are designed specifically to meet the needs of pregnant women and their growing babies.
 Though getting nutrients through food is ideal, the American College of Obstetricians and Gynecologists (ACOG) recommends prenatal vitamins to ensure that you are getting what you need.
 While vitamins benefit you and your baby throughout your pregnancy, they work best when started before you become pregnant.
 And they can help prevent certain anomalies in the developing fetus.

 So, find a prenatal vitamin and start taking it at least a few months before you start trying to conceive.

 7. Sperm health matters

-Encourage your partner or sperm donor to consult his health practitioner to support his overall wellness.
+Encourage your partner or sperm donor to consult his health practitioner to support his overall wellness, and possibly pursue sperm testing.
 A man can increase sperm motility and count by taking steps to keep his testicles healthy.
-This includes not wearing tight pants, not going into hot tubs and not keeping a cell phone or other wireless devices near the testicles.
+This includes not wearing tight pants, not going into hot tubs and not keeping a phone or other wireless devices near the testicles.
 Men might choose to stop smoking or stop using recreational drugs, including all forms of marijuana.
 Though research is always evolving here, past studies have found that vitamins and supplements such as vitamin C, vitamin E, carnitine, zinc, folate, L-arginine and coenzyme Q10 may contribute to improved sperm counts.